 However, five years later it provided the title for Pretty in Pink, one of the most successful of John Hughes’ Brat Pack films.
 The band re-recorded a softer version of the song for the soundtrack and while it barely scraped into the top 20, it endures in the memories of 1980s teens.

 I was one such individual.
 I turned 16 a few weeks after the release of Pretty in Pink.
 John Hughes’ films were to my generation what The Hunger Games or the Divergent series are to today’s teens and young adults.
-Starring members of the Hollywood ‘Brat Pack’ of young actors which included Molly Ringwald, Emilio Estevez, Ally Sheedy, Rob Lowe, Demo Moore, Andrew McCarthy, James Spader, Judd Nelson, Anthony Michael Hall and Robert Downey Jr, these movies all revolved around coming-of-age themes and spoke to an era of kids growing up disaffected by the threat of the Cold War, the emergence of AIDS and the decline of British mining and manufacturing.
+Starring members of the Hollywood ‘Brat Pack’ of young actors which included Molly Ringwald, Emilio Estevez, Ally Sheedy, Rob Lowe, Demi Moore, Andrew McCarthy, James Spader, Judd Nelson, Anthony Michael Hall and Robert Downey Jr, these movies all revolved around coming-of-age themes and spoke to an era of kids growing up disaffected by the threat of the Cold War, the emergence of AIDS and the decline of British mining and manufacturing.

 The soundtracks are as memorable as the films themselves.
 Think of The Breakfast Club and you cannot help but hear the thumping intro of Simple Minds’ Don’t You (Forget About Me).
 St Elmo’s Fire (not a Hughes film but certainly a Brat Pack one) is as much about John Parr’s eponymous anthem as it is about what is, in truth, a pretty mediocre screenplay.
 Less Than Zero?
 The Bangles’ cover of Simon and Garfunkel’s Hazy Shade of Winter.
 And so on.